mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 ```

 The configuration above will deploy the Thanos Ruler on the DKP management cluster, it will expose its UI on the
-`https://<CLUSTER_DOMAIN>/dkp/ruler` URL and it will limit the rules only with `role: thanos-alerts` to be used by
+`https://<CLUSTER_DOMAIN>/dkp/ruler` URL, and it will limit the rules only with `role: thanos-alerts` to be used by
 Ruler.
-The Ruler is configured same way as Prometheus using the `PrometheusRule` resource.
+The Ruler is configured the same way as Prometheus using the `PrometheusRule` resource.
 Limiting the configuration to
 the specific label allows to select which configuration will be applied to the Prometheus and which will be applied to
 the Thanos Ruler.
-The exactly same `PrometheusRule` resources can now create alerts for data coming from multiple
+The exact same `PrometheusRule` resources can now create alerts for data coming from multiple
 clusters.

 The final result looks like this.